leifarne/sky5/ms/ms-reseller/hosting-exception-detailed-walkthrough.md

 subscription in this situation, nor administrative access to the Azure tenant.

+Note - if you Azure as your hosting platform for your services, but the end-customers does actively store own data in the solution, for instance you have a IOT offering that monitors defined data such as radon, then you should focus on understanding Microsoft Customer Agreement in general, and not these additional considerations for SaaS solutions.

 ## Benefits

 When using the hosting exception as your legal basis for "reselling" Microsoft Online Services, the most obvious benefit is that you may set-up a multitenant offering towards your end-users.

-Also you do not have to require your end-customers to accept Microsoft Customer Agreement and enter into an agreement directly with Microsoft (as is required of you as a CSP).
+Also you do not have to ensure your end-customers accept Microsoft Customer Agreement and enter into an agreement directly with Microsoft (as is required of you as a CSP).
 We see that a lot of the large international SaaS providers are choosing this way when offering its own